scikit-learn-contrib/metric-learn/_sources/introduction.rst.txt

   metric learning provides a way to bias the clusters found by algorithms like K-Means towards the intended semantics.
-- Information retrieval: the learned metric can be used to retrieve the elements of a database that are semantically closer to a query element.
+- Information retrieval: the learned metric can be used to retrieve the elements of a database that are semantically closest to a query element.
 - Dimensionality reduction: metric learning may be seen as a way to reduce the data dimension in a (weakly) supervised setting.
 - More generally, the learned transformation :math:`L` can be used to project